-Using an email disclaimer is not a legal requirement of GDPR.
-However, a disclaimer can actually help companies comply with the regulation more effectively.
+Using an email disclaimer is not a legal requirement under GDPR.
+However, a disclaimer can help companies follow the regulation more effectively.

 Markets in Financial Instruments Directive (MiFID) 2004/39/EC

-The Markets in Financial Instruments Directive 2004/39/EC came into effect on November 1, 2007, when it replaced the Investment Services Directive (ISD), which directly affects EU financial markets.
+The Markets in Financial Instruments Directive 2004/39/EC came into effect on November 1, 2007, replacing the Investment Services Directive (ISD), which directly affects EU financial markets.

 MiFID extended the coverage of ISD and introduced new and more extensive requirements that firms have to adapt to.
 In particular, it focused on their conduct of business and internal organization.
 The European Commission (EC) revised the Directive, known as MiFID II, and was adopted by the European Parliament on April 15, 2014.

-EU Member States were required to implement the MiFID II Directive by June 2016 and the package of measures by January 2017.
-This was designed to make financial markets more efficient and improve investor protection.
-This is particularly relevant since in the aftermath of the 2008 recession.
+EU Member States had to implement the MiFID II Directive by June 2016 and the package of measures by January 2017.
+This was designed to make financial markets more efficient and improve investor protection after the 2008 recession.